Born to be an artist, Susan has, in recent years, become known for her

 "Polly's on the Pier" in Redondo Beach, California, vowing to eat there every

 Tuesday for the rest of their lives.
-"We take a picture every week and one day
+"We take a picture every week and one

-turned out great."
+it turned out great."

 Almost everyone in the breakfast club wanted a copy of the painting and so